Plane geometry of $q$-rationals and Springborn Operations: Introduction

 We also generalize the $q$-Farey addition, introduced in the original paper on $q$-rationals \cite[Section 2.5]{MGO-2020} for pairs of rationals of Farey determinant 1, to pairs which are at graph distance 2 in the Farey triangulation, see Theorem \ref{Thm:q-Farey-operations}.

 In Section \ref{Sec:Springborn-classic}, we introduce the Springborn operations \eqref{Eq:Springborn-intro}, give geometric interpretations and analyse how to iterate them.
 An important notion is that of inner and outer regular pairs, for which a reduced expression of the Springborn operation can be given.
 We concentrate on inner regular pairs in this introduction.
 A pair of rationals $(\tfrac{a}{b},\tfrac{c}{d})$ is called \emph{inner regular}, if $\mathrm{gcd}(ab+cd,b^2+d^2,a^2+c^2)=d_F(\tfrac{a}{b},\tfrac{c}{d})$.
+It is easy to see that any pair of Farey determinant 1 or 2 is regular.
+A geometric characterization is given in Theorem \ref{Thm:charact-regularity}, which states that a pair $(\tfrac{a}{b},\tfrac{c}{d})$ is inner regular if and only if there is an orientation-preserving involution in $\PGL_2(\Z)$ exchanging $\tfrac{a}{b}$ and $\tfrac{c}{d}$.

-The core of the paper is Section \ref{Sec:q-Springborn}, in which we introduce the $q$-version of the Springborn operations, given by the homothetic centers of two circles associated to $q$-rationals.
-We denote by $i([\tfrac{a}{b}],[\tfrac{c}{d}])$ the inner homothety center of the two circles $[\tfrac{a}{b}]$ and $[\tfrac{c}{d}]$.
+The core of the paper is Section \ref{Sec:q-Springborn}, in which we compute the $q$-version of the Springborn operations, given by the coordinates of homothetic centers of two circles associated to $q$-rationals.
+We denote by $i([\tfrac{a}{b}],[\tfrac{c}{d}])$ the inner homothety center of the two circles $[\tfrac{a}{b}]$ and $[\tfrac{c}{d}]$.\footnote{We also consider the outer homothety center, giving similar results, which are omitted in this introduction.}

+Our main result links the Springborn operation to the homothety centers of the associated $q$-disks: \begin{fakethm}[Theorem \ref{Thm:main}] Let $(\tfrac{a}{b},\tfrac{c}{d})\in\Q^2$ be inner regular.
+Then